TheStig294/ttt_achievement_hunt_map/README.md

 \
 \
 __Map Settings__\
-//Whether the wearable crown is enabled or not\
+Whether the wearable crown is enabled or not\
 _ttt_achievement_hunt_crown_ 1

-//What key toggles the wearable crown if enabled\
+What key toggles the wearable crown if enabled\
 _ttt_achievement_hunt_crown_key_ k

-//Whether the ordinary randomat (not the make-a-randomat feature) should be disabled\
+Whether the ordinary randomat (not the make-a-randomat feature) should be disabled\
 _ttt_achievement_hunt_block_randomat_ 1

-//Whether the 'make your own randomat' feature should be disabled\
+Whether the 'make your own randomat' feature should be disabled\
 _ttt_achievement_hunt_block_randomat_factory_ 0

-//Whether the Among Us event should be disabled\
+Whether the Among Us event should be disabled\
 _ttt_achievement_hunt_block_among_us_ 0

 # Credits